MTUHIDE/PillowTalk/README.md

 	sudo systemctl enable var-run-sdp.service
 	sudo systemctl start var-run-sdp.path
 	```
-6. Make sure your pi user is in the bluetooth group:
+6. Make sure your Pi user is in the Bluetooth group:
 	`sudo usermod -G bluetooth -a pi`
 7. Reboot the Raspberry Pi.